Shopperception and its Implications in Indian Retail

 The relevance of technology in the offline retail segment was perceived limited till recently.
 But there is a huge change in this outlook.
 The next big wave expecting to change the face of offline retail shopping experience is ‘Shopperception’.

-Imagine you enter a supermarket and picks a bottle of juice.
+Imagine you enter a supermarket and pick a bottle of juice.
 No sooner you notice a nearby twin pack of another brand.
 You keep the single pack aside and go for the twin pack which carries a discount.
 This casual behavioral pattern of a consumer means a lot to the brands.
 Shopperception analyzes this behavior of visitors in a store through 3D motion-sensored cameras and thereby allows store managers and brands to get unique insights to consumer shopping patterns.

 This tool is used not only to analyse the shopping patterns and preferences of walk-in customers, but also to provide highly personalized, on the fly promotional offers to customers who opt for loyalty programmes.
 The small 3D sensor device used is located above the key area in a shop.
 It covers about 8-11 feet around and the data is transmitted to the store manager in real time through custom built application to his tablet or Smartphone.